 Human Rights and Conflict Minerals

 Our goal at Garmin is to ensure that human rights are upheld for all workers involved in our supply chain and that individuals experience safe, fair and nondiscriminatory working conditions.
 Garmin supports suppliers who share our belief that fair labor practices and safe working environments are an inherent part of human rights.
+We condemn modern slavery in all forms.
+View our Modern Slavery Policy.

 California Transparency in Supply Chains Act of 2010